The US$15b jet dilemma facing Boeing’s CEO | Malay Mail

 Both approaches carry risks.
 If it moves too quickly, Boeing may face a relatively straightforward counter-move.

 Airbus’ preference is do nothing and preserve a favourable status quo, European sources say.
-But it has for years harbored studies codenamed “A321neo-plus-plus” or “A321 Ultimate” with more seats and composite wings to repel any commercial attack.
+But it has for years https://reut.rs/3vET9jk harboured studies codenamed “A321neo-plus-plus” or “A321 Ultimate” with more seats and composite wings to repel any commercial attack.

 Such an upgrade might cost Airbus some US$2-3 billion, but far less than the US$15 billion Boeing would spend on a new plane.